BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R_Solution.rst

 .. code:: R

-   #Use base functions to gain an initial view of the data
+   # 1 Use base functions to gain an initial view of the data

-   #Look at scaledcounts variable
+   # 2 Look at scaledcounts variable
    dim(scaledcounts)

    head(scaledcounts)